Profile: Wikileaks founder Julian Assange

 The website went on to release new tranches of documents, including five million confidential emails from US-based intelligence company Stratfor.

-The recent coverage of Mr Assange remains dominated by Sweden's efforts to question him over the sexual allegations.
+Recent coverage of Mr Assange has been dominated by Sweden's efforts to question him over the sexual allegations.

 He has said that they are politically motivated, part of a smear campaign against him and his whistle-blowing website.

 He made a submission to the UK's Leveson Inquiry into press standards, saying he had faced "widespread inaccurate and negative media coverage".

 Mr Assange has been fighting a bitter legal battle since his arrest in London in December 2010.
 He spent eight nights in prison before being released and put under house arrest without charge, as the guest of wealthy supporters.